suzan-jamesono6og/notes/README.md

 # 2023-12-02
 - Today's programming wisdom is to prioritize readability and maintainability in your code.
 Writing clean, well-structured, and self-explanatory code not only makes it easier for others to understand and work with but also enhances your own productivity and reduces the likelihood of errors.
 Remember that code is read far more often than it is written, so invest time in making it easy to comprehend for both yourself and your fellow developers.

+# 2023-12-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine the most important tasks to complete, then break them down into smaller, manageable steps.
+Use task management tools, such as Trello or Asana, to keep track of your progress.

+Remember to stay focused and avoid distractions.
+Close unnecessary tabs and apps on your computer to reduce the temptation to switch tasks.
+Set time blocks for specific tasks and use a timer to ensure you stay on track.
+If you find yourself getting stuck on a problem, take a break and come back to it with a fresh perspective.
+Collaboration with other developers can also be helpful, as they may have experienced a similar issue and can offer advice or solutions.